 If you are prepared in advance and have the proper medical aids, you can manage these discomforts successfully.
 If you neglect any one of the above, you can expect to spend a few days of medical Rest-and-Recovery in your hotel room.
 Not only will you be uncomfortable but also you will miss some valuable sites and instruction while not traveling with the group.
 Should circumstances warrant you will receive professional medical attention to bring you to a more speedy recovery.

-DEHYDRATION: Israel has a very high solar intensity and as a result you will need to drink water more frequently to avoid dehydration.
+DEHYDRATION: Israel, Greece, and other countries in this region have a very high solar intensity and as a result you will need to drink water more frequently to avoid dehydration.

 CONSTIPATION: This is most often caused as a result of time zone adaptation and your body adapting to new foods and water.
 Some on the trip will undergo mild, moderate or more severe episodes of constipation.
 Be prepared with a 5-7 day supply of stool softeners and/or laxative tablets.

 In addition to the above items also bring with you traditional first aid supplies such as band-aids, antibiotics, sun-block, aspirin, and a full supply of your prescription medicine.